gomohler/hbtm/README.md

 Cite: Mohler, G.; Buntain, C.; McGrath, E.; and LaFree, G. 2016.
 Hawkes binomial topic model with applications to coupledconflict-twitter data.DOI: 10.13140/RG.2.2.13638.83527.

-The file hbtm_covid19_twitter.zip contains code for a HBTM with time varying baseline rate and the data from

-Sha, H.; Al Hasan, M.; Mohler, G.; and Brantingham, P.J.
-Dynamic topic modeling of the COVID-19 Twitter narrative among U.S. governors and cabinet executives.